One of the most common tests regarding automotive diagnostics is checking short to ground.

 Several multimeters are specifically designed for automotive diagnostics, but any multimeter that can measure resistance in Ohms (usually displayed as Ω on your multimeter dial) can do this simple job.

-Once you know how to check short to ground with a multimeter, you’ll be able to find this common problem and have your first steps to fixing small electrical problems in your appliances or cars.
+Once you know how to check short to ground with a multimeter, you’ll be able to find this common problem and take your first steps to fix small electrical problems in your appliances or cars.

 Ohms and resistance

-The more loss of current compared to the capacity, the more resistance is measured.
-The proportion between volts and current is measured in Ohms, which is why you’ll need a multimeter that measures Ohms to check short to ground.
+The more current loss compared to the capacity, the more resistance is measured.
+The proportion between volts and current is measured in Ohms, so you’ll need a multimeter that measures Ohms to check short to ground.

 You can also watch this video for a better understanding of resistance and Ohm's law:

-What is short to ground
+What is short to ground?

-How to check short to ground with a multimeter
+How to check short to ground with a multimeter?

 By the way, here are some recommended products you may need: